 then it is likely that your creamer is past its prime.

 If you are unsure, pour a serving of creamer into your cup of coffee and see how it reacts.
 If there is an unusual separation or lumps floating in your cup – do not risk it!

 This will not affect its use as a coffee creamer, though.

 Hazelnut and other natural, dairy-free plant-based creamers can also be frozen.
 Defrost them by following the steps covered previously.

 Flavored creamers manufactured by commercial brands can be treated in the same way as unflavored varieties.
 Flavors include things such as mocha or mint, or even seasonal pumpkin pie or egg nog.

-Nowadays, there is a wide variety of coffee creamers available on the market.
+Nowadays, there are a wide variety of coffee creamers available on the market.
 Also totally doable are DIY creamers for differing tastes and dietary preferences.

 So, can you freeze coffee creamer successfully?

 Yes, you can!

-You can freeze both powdered creamer (although you don’t really need to) and liquid creamers in order to make them last longer if you have excess.
+You can freeze both powdered creamer (although you don’t really need to) and liquid creamer in order to make them last longer if you have excess.

 Being able to freeze the creamer makes it all the more convenient and practical to store.